blake-c-aggienetwork/advent-of-code-2022/README.md

 #### Day 8
 - Took a while to figure out edge cases for part 1 and part 2
 - Would've been more effective to draw out the problem and really think about cases

+#### Day 9
+- Very difficult to understand how the updateTailPosition() function should work
+- Function went through many different implementations
+- Had to draw it out

 ## Run Locally